CyberT33N/expressjs-cheat-cheat/README.md

  */
 const removePasswords = (obj, removals = process.env.RESPONSE_BODY_REMOVALS) => {
   const arrRemovals = removals.split(',')
+  // Sometimes the body is from mongoose, so we check for toObject() obj = obj.toObject ? obj.toObject() : obj

   if (typeof obj === 'object' && obj !== null) {
     if (Array.isArray(obj)) {